 Mrs. Marshall lectured extensively on cookery and became quite well known throughout the United Kingdom.
 She eventually founded her own successful cooking school called the Mortimer Street School of Cookery, and she patented and sold her own cooking equipment and a variety of decorative ice cream molds which are now valuable collectibles.

-These crispy, melt-in-your-mouth cones are perfect for serving your homemade ice creams in.
-Experiment with these old fashioned recipes and you could make ice cream cone history right in your very own kitchen.
+These crispy, melt-in-your-mouth wafer cones are perfect for serving your homemade ice creams in.
+Enjoy experimenting with the old fashioned recipes.
+Who knows?
+You could make ice cream cone history right in your very own kitchen.